 and

-In the FPR definition we use $f(x)\neq y$ to constrain that \textit{only true adversarial examples} are counted as false positives.
-This constraint is necessary, as we found that for the norm ball constraint we considered in the experiments, not all perturbed samples are adversarial examples that cause misclassification on $f$.
+We observe that for the norm ball constraint we considered in the experiments, not all perturbed samples can cause misclassification on $f$, so we use $f(x)\neq y$ in the FPR definition to constrain that \textit{only adversarial inputs that actually cause misclassification} can be counted as false positives.